 Freshman Urban Program (FUP)

 The Freshman Urban Program (FUP) is a service-focused community-exploring program aimed at introducing freshmen to MIT and to life in an urban college environment.
-Participants have the opportunity to get to know each other and their counselors through fun and focused public service activities.
+Participants have the opportunity to get to know each other, MIT staff, and their counselors through fun and focused public service activities.
 Besides acclimating incoming students to their new environment, FUP enables them to explore and begin to understand the needs of the Cambridge/Boston communities, and the role that students can play in meeting these needs through leadership and service.
-FUP is an MIT Public Service Center program.
+FUP is an Priscilla King Gray Public Service Center program.

 The FUP Coordinator positions are wonderful leadership opportunities.
-Two coordinators work with PSC staff to plan and lead the program.
+Two coordinators work with PKG Center staff to plan and lead the program.
 Coordinators must be continuing their studies at MIT in the fall semester.
-This means that rising MIT sophomores, juniors, seniors and graduate students with prior FUP experience are all eligible.
+This means that rising MIT sophomores, juniors, seniors and graduate students are all eligible.

-Coordinators have the support of approximately 10-12 upperclassman counselors who assist with student interaction and development.
-Counselor applications will be accepted in February 2013.
+Coordinators will have the support of PKG Center staff and approximately 10-12 upperclassman counselors who assist with student interaction and development.
+Counselor applications will be accepted in February 2014.

-The coordinator commitment starts in spring semester 2013, when coordinators will review applications and interview potential counselors (February), organize counselor trainings (March/April), and plan FUP alum community service reunions (March, April or May).
+The coordinator commitment starts in spring semester 2014, when coordinators will work with PKG Center staff to review applications and interview potential counselors (February), organize counselor trainings (March/April), and plan FUP alum community service reunions (March, April or May).
 Coordinators will spend approximately 25 hours on these activities over the spring semester.

-During summer 2013, coordinators will work closely with PSC staff to plan the logistics of the FUP program, and a commitment of at least 10 hours a week is required for each coordinator, as is attendance at weekly check-in meetings.
+During summer 2014, coordinators will work closely with PKG Center staff to plan the logistics of the FUP program, and a commitment of at least 10 hours a week is required for each coordinator, as is attendance at weekly check-in meetings.
 It is strongly preferred that both coordinators are on or near campus over the summer to be able to attend check-in meetings in person.